Big Golden Arena for Best Film: 1992–present

-Amid the breakup of Yugoslavia and the escalation of violence in 1991 in the early stages of the Croatian War of Independence, the festival was abruptly cancelled in 1991 immediately after the scheduled opening in late July.
+Amid the breakup of Yugoslavia and the escalation of violence in 1991 during the early stages of the Croatian War of Independence, the festival was abruptly cancelled immediately after the scheduled opening in late July of that year.
+This was the last edition titled "Festival of Yugoslav Film."

-In 1992 the event was renamed and relaunched as Pula Film Festival, as opposed to the Festival of Yugoslav Film as it had been known previously.
-Award categories and names were unchanged, but the selection was narrowed to Croatian films only, excluding films made in the other five republics of Yugoslavia.
+In 1992 the event was renamed and relaunched as the "Pula Film Festival."
+Award categories were left unchanged, but the selection criteria narrowed to Croatian-produced films only, excluding films made by studios from the other five republics of Yugoslavia.

-This meant that initially only a handful of films were eligible for awards, and lack of film activity during the ensuing war even led to the cancellation of the 1994 award ceremony, as only one Croatian feature film had been produced in the preceding 12 months.
+This meant that only a handful of films were eligible for awards, and the overall lack of domestic film activity during the ensuing 1991–95 war even led to the cancellation of the 1994 award ceremony, as only one Croatian feature film had been produced in the preceding 12 months.